AikidoGuy/twoutline/README.md

 List of Things to Improve
 -------------------------
 - [x] 2013/03/24: placed first version on github
-- [ ] test with newest TaskWarrior release
+- [ ] test with newest Taskwarrior release

 Suggestions for improvement are welcome.